bhatvikrant/world-countries-capitals/README.md

 > **World-Countries-Capitals** is _JavaScript_ Library that give access to static data
 > of all countries in the world.

-Currenly available data for each country is:
+Currently available data for each country is:
 - **country** - country name
 - **capital** - capital city
 - **currency** - currency that is used